 When I picked up Sean Covey The Seven Habits of Highly Effective Teens I expected to read a reproduction of Stephen Covey's The Seven Habits of Highly Effective People.

 I was impressed to discover that this book is more than Seven Habits "light".

-Sean Covey remains true to the seven habits model first published by his father, Stephen Covey, in 1989.
+The Seven Habits of Highly Effective Teens remains true to the seven habits model first published by Stephen Covey in 1989.
 But to be honest this book actually adds to to the original model, and helps to make the model more accessible.